Briggs Automotive Company: Power

 The Mono R's 2.5-litre, four-cylinder engine, co-developed with long-standing engine partner Mountune, has power increased by 38 bhp over the Mono to deliver 343 bhp.
 Starting with the Ford Duratec engine, BAC and Mountune increased the cylinder bore size and reduced the new billet crankshaft stroke to optimize power and torque delivery and increased the redline from 7,800 rpm to 8,800 rpm.

 The new Formula-inspired ram-air inlet system provides pressurized air into an all-new throttle body and cylinder head system to further increase power, plus a higher-spec, drive-by-wire motor allows for quicker throttle response.
 As a result, the bespoke Mountune engine now offers a specific output of 137 bhp/litre.

 Innovation

 Mono R is the first production car in the world fully incorporating the use of graphene-enhanced carbon fibre in every body panel.
-Using the revolutionary material enhances the structural properties of the fibre to make panels stronger and lighter, increasing toughness and improving thermal properties.
+Using the material enhances the structural properties of the fibre to make panels stronger and lighter, increasing toughness and improving thermal properties.

 The company's latest world first came as a result of a successful APC-funded Research & Development project into the production-readiness of graphene.
 The technology is now in full series production.

 In 2022, the company announced a feasibility study into the use of hydrogen in powering the Mono, alongside clean tech company Viritech.
 The e-Mono study integrated a fuel cell powertrain into an existing Mono chassis, whilst minimising added weight.
 This resulted in the e-Mono completing a simulated lap of Silverstone Circuit two seconds faster than the combustion-engined Mono R.